Airlines for America: National airline policy

 Airlines for America supports NextGen modernization of the air traffic control system.
 This system will update the current 1950s radar-based technology with a modern, satellite-based navigation system.
 Aviation experts predict that a modern air traffic management system will save jet fuel and reduce delays by allowing planes to fly shorter routes and by allowing more aircraft to fly safely at any given time.
 Modernizing the air traffic control system would also reduce the amount of time that airplanes spend waiting on runways and in holding patterns.

 Officially, the A4A has announced five "core elements" of a national airline policy include reducing taxes on the industry, reducing regulation, increased access to foreign markets, making the industry more attractive for investors, and improving the air traffic control system.
 A4A President and CEO, Nicholas E. Calio, said, "Airlines enable their local businesses to export goods, connect their residents to the world for business and leisure travel – and, importantly, create good-paying jobs.
 We face the very real risk of U.S. airlines increasingly shifting to feeding foreign airlines at our gateways, rather than expanding their flying of lucrative international routes."

 In 2011, Calio said that the value of American exports shipped by air was 117 times the value of exports transported by sea and that commercial aviation had become an important catalyst for the economy.
 Calio said that the regulatory and tax environment, in addition to inadequate infrastructure, are making it hard for the US airline industry to compete internationally and still turn a profit.

 Consumer protections

-On April 25, 2011, the Enhancing Airline Passenger Protections, "76 Federal Regulation 23110" rule was enacted.
-Amongst other items, the rule includes raising the minimum "denied boarding compensation" to customers with valid tickets yet still not allowed to board the aircraft.
-The legislation further penalizes airlines up to $27,500 per passenger if left stranded aboard an aircraft, on a tarmac for more than three hours.
-In 2010 the then Air Transport Association and the Regional Airline Association both opposed this legislation.
+On April 25, 2011, the Enhancing Airline Passenger Protections, "76 Federal Regulation 23110" rule was published, with an effective date August 23, 2011.
+If an airline does not allow a traveler to board an aircraft because it oversold seats, rules enacted in 1978 required airlines to give the traveler compensation of at least $400 or $800, depending on the length of their delay.
+The new rule increased this minimums to $650 or $1,300.
+The then-Air Transport Association told the TSA that, although it did not oppose the increase itself, passengers who otherwise might have voluntarily changed their flights might now hold out so they would receive the compensation.
+Additionally, the new rule enacted a penalty on airlines up to $27,500 per passenger left stranded aboard an aircraft on a tarmac for more than three hours.
+The ATA and the Regional Airline Association both opposed this new rule.
 The ATA stated, "As we have noted before, competition in the marketplace and existing Department regulations supported by fair enforcement are sufficient to ensure airlines continue to deliver good customer service."